A walking route you can do on your own:

 Finish off your walk in the maze of shops at Monastiraki

 At the end of Venizelou Street is Omonia Square and if you head southwards, you’ll be walking in the direction of Monastiraki.
 This is the most picturesque area of Athens with its flea market and streets that are packed with all kinds of shops.
 Once you hit this area, you’ll probably lose yourself in the maze of shops.
-And if you’re in the market for some genuine, hand-crafted sandals, the Melissinos Sandal Shop is nearby at 2 Aghias Theklas Street.Please let me know what you thought of this post...
-I'm dying to find out...
+And if you’re in the market for some genuine, hand-crafted sandals, the Melissinos Sandal Shop is nearby at 2 Aghias Theklas Street.Looking forward to your comments...